VeerOneGPT/galileo-glass-ui/docs/animations/physics-hooks.md

 An object containing:
 - `ref`: A React ref object to attach to the target DOM element.
 - `style`: A style object containing calculated `transform` (and potentially other properties like `will-change`) to apply to the element.
-- `state`: (`PhysicsState`) An object containing the current physics state (position, velocity, active status, etc.).
+- `state`: (`PhysicsState`) An object containing the current physics state:
-- `eventHandlers`: An object containing event handlers (`onPointerEnter`, `onPointerLeave`, `onPointerDown`, `onPointerUp`, etc.) to spread onto the target element.
+    - `x`, `y`, `z`: Current spring position offsets for the `translate3d` part of the transform.
+    - `relativeX`, `relativeY`: **New:** The pointer's position relative to the element's center, normalized from -1 to 1.
+Updated only when the pointer is interacting.
+Drives the `affectsTilt` effect.
+    - `rotation`: Current Z-axis rotation degrees (if `affectsRotation`).
+    - `scale`: Current scale factor (if `affectsScale`).
+    - `active`: Boolean indicating if the pointer is currently interacting (over the element).
+    - `velocity`: Current velocity vector of the spring model (for translation).
+    - *(Other state properties are placeholders or internal)*
+- **`eventHandlers`**: *Removed*.
+Event listeners (`pointerenter`, `pointermove`, `pointerleave`) are now handled internally by the hook.
 - `update`: Function to update the hook's options dynamically.
-- `reset`: Function to reset the element's physics state to its origin.
+- `reset`: Function to reset the element's physics state (position, tilt, scale etc.) to its origin.
-- `applyForce`: Function to apply a continuous force.
+- `applyForce`: Function to apply a continuous force (Placeholder - does not currently affect the internal spring).
-- `applyImpulse`: Function to apply an instantaneous force (like a push).
+- `applyImpulse`: Function to apply an instantaneous force (Placeholder - does not currently affect the internal spring).
-- `setPosition`: Function to directly set the physics position.
+- `setPosition`: Function to directly set the physics position (translation) and reset velocity/target.
-- `isPaused`: Boolean indicating if the physics simulation is paused.
+- `isPaused`: Boolean indicating if the physics simulation's animation loop is currently paused.
-- `togglePause`: Function to pause/resume the simulation.
+- `togglePause`: Function to pause/resume the animation loop.

 ### Example Usage